Spirit Rangers: Season 2 (2023)

+Season 3 (2024)

 Production

 The series was announced in October 2020 alongside Ridley Jones and Dino Daycare, with the latter's production being canceled in April 2022.

 Production of the series featured a writer's room that was staffed entirely by Indigenous Americans.
 Valencia also consulted Chumash and Cowlitz tribes around content.
+Superprod Animation provided the animation services, alongside Netflix Animation and Laughing Wild.

 Release

 Spirit Rangers premiered on October 10, 2022, globally on Netflix.
 A trailer was released on September 23.